 James continues to develop relationships with local farmers and producers to bring fresh, wholesome, and sustainable ingredients and to support the local community.
 His professional philosophy for the food he prepares is to use quality ingredients, proper techniques, with creative presentation while taking into consideration regional cuisines, as well as authentic flavours and ethnically diverse fare.

-When James is not in a professional kitchen, in his spare time he enjoys country living on his acreage with his wife Leanne and three young children.
+When James is not in a professional kitchen, in his spare time he enjoys country living on his acreage with his wife Leanne and three (with two more on the way!) young children.

 Chef Moksud Mohammed (Ahmed) - Executive Sous Chef